-Sofosbuvir/velpatasvir was approved by the FDA for pediatric patients aged ≥6 years in March 2020.
-Given its pangenotypic activity, safety, and efficacy, sofosbuvir/velpatasvir is recommended as a first choice for HCV treatment in children and adolescents at least 6 years of age.
+Sofosbuvir/velpatasvir was approved by the FDA for pediatric patients aged ≥ 6 years in March 2020 and for children 3 to <6 years of age in June 2021.
+Given its pangenotypic activity, safety, and efficacy, sofosbuvir/velpatasvir is recommended as a first choice for HCV treatment in children and adolescents.
 Due to reports from experience among adults, coadministration of sofosbuvir/velpatasvir with amiodarone is not recommended due to the risk for symptomatic bradycardia.